Crosley Engine Family Tree - The Later Years

 Fageol

 Lou Fageol of Twin Coach bus and automobile company of Kent, Ohio picked up the motor from General Tire in the mid-1950's, probably 1955 and built it as the Fageol 44 boat motor.
+The first motors shipped as Fageol were just left over AeroJet engines with a Fageol decal and possibly a Fageol intake manifold.
 This early 4-stroke outboard did not achieve enduring success or wide distribution.
 The Fageol 44 was sold in 3 performance forms, single carb, dual and supercharged (see curves to right).
 Mirror image blocks were cast to be used in the opposing, pancake design, to put the intake and exhaust ports on top of the engine.

 All under covers the Fageol 44 outboard hides its heritage well.

-Late 44 CI block with 11:1 or 12:1 compression, not sure what they actually shipped.
+Late 44 CI block with 11:1 compression.
 Reported to deliver 40HP with normal carburetion.

 Mirrored block for normal Fageol with Fageol Lettering, block casting number to the right.
 Possibly one bank of the Fageol 88 opposed 8.